 In a field of garbage, when you stoop to retrieve an aluminum can with your lips, you taste a little of what once was in there.
 EEEE remembers makeshift boots made of tape, and animals darting away.
 He remembers plastic bags full of alum, the lightest metal, and tracking out of the waste to the bus stop.

-In a trading station, EEEE made deals.
-The last one, Om-LLLL gave him an extra five bits.
+In a trading station, EEEE had made deals.
+Om-LLLL had given him extra bits.
 “What for?”
 EEEE had asked.

 Om-LLLL was fat in the face.
-His massive lips had pursed, “For a good job, son.
-For a good job.”
+His massive lips had pursed, “For a good job, son.”

 The next morning, he had ached everywhere: on the long road, on the decaying bridges, and through the thick streams.

 The Big City had been something.
-EEEE had walked to the address and been given instructions on how to use the elevator.
+EEEE had walked to a tall building.
 “Floor 12”, the elevator had announced with a ‘bing’.
-“Bing,” EEEE had repeated.
+“Bing!”
+EEEE had repeated.
 At the end of the hallway, glass doors had slid open.
 A secretary had taken his name.
-“EEEE,” he’d said, and as though that had not been enough, added, “Bing.”
+“EEEE,” he’d said, and as though that had not been enough, added: “Bing!”

-“EEEE Bing?” she’d asked.
-“Don’t bother having a seat.
+“EEEE Bing?
 Doctor Ash-Ash has been waiting for you.”

-“EEEE!” the Doctor had cried, when he’d arrived.
-“Welcome to my office.
+“EEEE!” the Doctor had cried, later.
+“Welcome!
 Don’t sit down.
-We are going to start fitting you right away.”
+We are going to start fitting you now.”